eddumpy/IOTA-exploratory-software/README.md

 ### Device Identity

-The first parameter is ``device_name``.
-When running any of the device scripts you will be asked to name the device.
-This is so when devices want to read data, they can identify whose data they are reading.
+When running any of the device scripts you will be asked to name the device, the input you give will be passed in the parameter ``device_name``.
+This is so devices can identify who is posting data.

 ### IOTA Node